 WHEN salary > 60000 THEN

 Assume that the requirement is to allocate bonuses to an employee based on his / her current salary range.
-If an employee falls into certain criteria AllocateBonus function should get called which takes employee_id and amount bonus as the parameters.
+If an employee falls into certain criteria, the AllocateBonus function should get called, which takes employee_id and amount bonus as the parameters.